 This offering was a sacrifice that was completely burnt.
 None of it was to be eaten at all, and therefore the fire consumed the whole sacrifice.
 It is also important to note that the fire on the altar was never to go out.
 The worshipper brought a male animal without blemish to the Tabernacle.
-The Burnt offering was performed to atone for the peoples sins against the Lord
+The Burnt offering was performed to atone for the peoples' sins against YHVH